ghostapustaja/legionhub/README.md

 ------------

 ### How do I use this?
-just execute the script on the roblox executable with a exploit or dev console...
+just execute the script with a exploit like synapse x

 --------------

 ### Why did you make this?

-because I was bored and i just wanted to make something that would be easy to make
+because I was bored